What are Marketing Metrics and what do they actually mean?

 Here’s a great blog on how to choose a Marketing Dashboard.

 Author: Amelia Dash

 A bit about me.
-I’m the Marketing Technologist at Avarea Analytics for Marketing.
+I’m the Marketing Technologist at Madtrix.
 My background is in digital marketing and I’ve continued my passion by embarking my PhD thesis on online consumer psychology.
 Working in Australia, China and now Finland I’ve acquired a pool of knowledge about digital marketing.